Elizabeth Bentley: Payment (1952)

 Bentley was asked to testify before a number of bodies investigating communist espionage and influence in the U.S. after her defection, and continued consulting occasionally with the FBI for the rest of her life.
 She began accepting payments for testimony in 1952, making her a paid FBI informant.
-According to Kathryn S. Olmsted, Bentley received frequent requests from Catholic and veterans' groups "happy to pay her $300 fee".
+According to Kathryn S. Olmsted, Bentley received frequent requests from Catholic and veterans' groups "happy to pay her $300 fee" for a lecture.

 Religious conversion and speaking engagements

 Bentley had been a successful executive with a profitable shipping company while she was with the Communists.
 After her defection, she supported herself with secretarial work and teaching.
 In 1948, she was converted to Roman Catholicism by future Auxiliary Bishop of New York Fulton J. Sheen.
 Bentley was frequently invited by Catholic groups to lecture on Communism and her experience in the Communist movement.

 Death

-At age 55, Bentley died after abdominal-cancer surgery on December 3, 1963 at Grace-New Haven Hospital in New Haven, Connecticut.
+At age 55, Bentley died after abdominal cancer surgery on December 3, 1963, at Grace-New Haven Hospital in New Haven, Connecticut.
 Obituaries were published in The New York Times and The Washington Post.

 Olmsted observes in her biography the marked contrast between the attention paid to Bentley's death and that of Chambers two years earlier; the National Review devoted a special memorial issue to Chambers' death, but allotted only a paragraph to Bentley.
-Time magazine had devoted two pages to its Chambers obituary, but gave Bentley's death a two-sentence mention in its "Milestones" section.
+Time had devoted two pages to its Chambers obituary, but gave Bentley's death a two-sentence mention in its "Milestones" section.
 (Chambers worked for both magazines.)